Shoulder Injuries & Workers' Compensation in PA

 what is frozen shoulder

 Also called adhesive capsulitis, frozen shoulder is a condition that can be experienced after any of the above injuries.
-Any medical procedure that requires you to wear your arm in a sling for a prolonged period and prevent you from using your arm increases the chances that you will suffer frozen shoulder.
+Any medical procedure that requires you to wear your arm in a sling for a prolonged period and prevents you from using your arm increases the chances that you will suffer a frozen shoulder.

 Different ways to treat frozen shoulder include: